Moolt/UnityRuntimePresets/README.md

 # What are (runtime) presets?

-Presets are a way to store a components values to an asset file, that can be reapplied to other components either in the [editor](https://docs.unity3d.com/Manual/Presets.html) or by [scripting](https://docs.unity3d.com/2018.2/Documentation/ScriptReference/Presets.Preset.html).
+Presets are a way to store a components values to an asset file that can be reapplied to other components either in the [editor](https://docs.unity3d.com/Manual/Presets.html) or by [scripting](https://docs.unity3d.com/2018.2/Documentation/ScriptReference/Presets.Preset.html).

 Presets have one downside though: They are placed in the `UnityEditor` namespace and can therefore not be used in your compiled game.
 Loading presets at runtime is unfourtunately not possible.
 This plug-in intends solve this problem.

-Runtime presets an alternative to the Unity presets by storing components as prefabs that can then be reapplied at runtime.
+Runtime presets are an alternative to the Unity presets by storing components as prefabs that can then be reapplied at runtime.
 Using runtime presets is nearly identical to using the default Unity presets:

 ```csharp
 public class ApplyPreset : MonoBehaviour